SAP/spartacus-docs/_pages/fsa/fsa-spartacus-roadmap.md

 For non-technical questions and roadmap feedback, you can reach us on our *#help-fsa* channel of [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ).

-## Features Planned for Version 2.0 / February 2021
+## Features Planned for Version 3.0 / August 2021

-- Additional Policy Changes - Existing set of policy changes is extended with two additional ones for adding additional driver(s) and removing coverage(s).
-- Claims Integration - Enhancement of the existing claims process by enabling document upload as well as improved integration with SAP Claims Management.
-- Document Upload - Enablement of document upload in FSA SPA UI via an upload control supporting upload, download and removal of uploaded documents.
-- Invoice Payment - New payment method is made available in the quotation process and also integrated with SAP S/4 HANA.
-- Order Splitting - Possibility for a combined offering of financial services products with third-party services/products, as well as support for different fulfillment options per product type.

-### Future Outlook - Q2 2021 and Later

-The items in this section are on our future roadmap.

-### Features

-- Group Policy
+- **Group Policy** -
-- SAP Digital Payment Addon Integration
+- **SAP Digital Payment Addon Integration** - This integration offers secure, end-to-end processing of digital payments.
-- Document Accessibility
-- Claims Details Page
-- Enablement of Vouchers & Discounts
+- **Document Accessibility** - Customers can see all their received and uploaded documents at one glance on the My Documents page in the My Account area.
+- **Claims Details Page** - Enablement of a more detailed claim view, which, besides general information, includes sub-claims, roles/persons involved, and documents connected to the claim.
+- **Enablement of Coupons and Discounts** - Possibility to apply coupons during the checkout process and obtain a discount.
+- **Address Management** - Customers can add their address once and then use it in the quotation process at their convenience.
+They can preview and change the address at any time from the My Account area.
-- Product Discovery Enhancement
+- **Product Discovery Enhancement** -